 Listen to the latest trends on this segment of "Hot or Not?" from the RET Podcast:

 #3 An Outdoor Kitchen Made of Concrete & Steel

 DIY-savvy homeowners used concrete and cement board to create this L-shaped outdoor kitchen that mimics today's indoor layouts.
 Guests relax at the counter while the host flips burgers — it's open-concept living in the great wide-open.

 No, this isn't DIY 101, but if you've got the skill set you can do it for the cost of materials — and concrete is cheap.
-If you hire a pro, though, the typical cost is about $14,000 for a kitchen that includes an inset grill, steel drawers, ice chest, sink, and concrete countertop, according to the "Remodeling Impact Report."
+If you hire a pro, though, the typical cost is about $15,000 for a kitchen that includes an inset grill, steel drawers, ice chest, sink, and concrete countertop made from veneered masonry stone, according to the "Remodeling Impact Report."

 #4 An Outdoor Kitchen With Personal Style

 Your outdoor kitchen doesn't have to look like everyone else's.
 But it should match your home's style if you want to get a return on your investment.
 This DIY kitchen fits the home's rustic style and comes with storage that any indoor cook would envy.

 #5 An Outdoor Kitchen That Says 'Sit a Spell'